zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 ============================

 The "app" recipe is used to define a Zope application.
-It is designed to work with classic Zope releases.
-(In the future, there will be an "application" recipe that will work with Zope soley as eggs.)
+It is designed to work with classic Zope releases and with Zope solely as eggs.
 The app recipe causes a part to be created.
 The part will contain the scripts runzope and debugzope and the application's site.zcml.
 Both of the scripts will require providing a -C option and the path to a zope.conf file when run.
 The debugzope script can be run with a script name and arguments, in which case it will run the script, rather than starting an interactive session.

 The app recipe accepts the following options: